 GroundGrabbas add speed, require Less Time and Energy so you can set up Faster, grab a beer, go fishing or simply relax.
-There are pro’s and con’s for each type of tent peg/stake:
+There are pro’s and con’s for each type of tent peg screw-in or hammer-in:

 - Regular tent pegs usually require more time and effort to bash into the ground and can be just plain awful, tiring & can take so long to extract (see our video below) from the ground.

-- GroundGrabba screw-in tent peg/stakes are fast to insert and super fast to extract.
+- GroundGrabba screw-in tent pegs are fast to insert and super fast to extract.

-- Regular tent peg/stakes do not hold as tight to the ground.
+- Regular tent pegs do not hold as tight to the ground.

-- GroundGrabba’s really GRAB the ground giving you a greater sense of security especially when the wind picks up in storms. (see our video)
+- GroundGrabba’s really GRAB the ground up to 6X more, giving you a greater sense of security especially when the wind picks up in storms. (see our video)

-- Regular tent pegs/stakes need a decent heavy hammer to smash the peg/stake into the ground.
+- Regular tent pegs need a decent heavy hammer to smash the peg/stake into the ground.

-- GroundGrabba is best used with a trade quality cordless drill or impact wrench/rattle gun but can also be hand wound into the ground using a socket wrench or the HexHook Pro or a 19mm spanner and even a car Lug wrench.
+- GroundGrabba is best used with a trade quality cordless drill or impact wrench/rattle gun but can also be hand wound into the ground using a socket wrench or the HexHook Pro or a spanner and even a car wheel brace.

 - Regular hammer in tent pegs/stakes tend to bend when you smash them into hard ground or if they hit an obstruction.

 - The GroundGrabba Pro will not bend, will not break and if by chance you manage to…we will replace it for free even if it is in ten years time! * conditions apply.
-Note, GroundGrabba Pro II are twice the length of the GroundGrabba Pro and therefore can bend if extreme tension is applied which is not covered by any warranty.
+Note, GroundGrabba Pro I and II are 1.5-2X the length of the GroundGrabba Pro and therefore can bend if extreme tension is applied which is not covered by any warranty.

 We just love our GroundGrabbas.
 We find them terrific, easy and reliable to use as a great addition to your camping equipment.
-There are some situations you will want your old stakes or any other means of anchoring down.
-I still carry my old ones for the odd occasion or to lend out.
+There are some situations you may want your old pegs or any other means of anchoring down.

 Also please read our FAQ “Is there a safe torque setting to help prevent injury or damage to the peg/stake?”

 Some grounds may be impenetrable or close to it.
-In these grounds we recommend trying to pre-drill a 10mm pilot hole (see our video below) using one of our 10mmx300mm masonry drills.
-Once there is a pilot hole, you may find it easier or perhaps even possible to now screw the GroundGrabba Pro’s into the ground.
+In these grounds we recommend trying to pre-drill a pilot hole (see our video below) using one of our masonry drills.
+Once there is a pilot hole, you may find it easier or perhaps even possible to now screw the GroundGrabba Pro’s into the ground, but maybe not at all.

 Obviously though if the ground has large rocks or concrete under the surface any peg will find it very difficult or impossible to penetrate.

 Yes you can.
-The shaft of the GroundGrabba Pro series is 10mm so the eyelet must be larger than that.
+The shaft of the GroundGrabba Pro series is 10mm so the eyelet must be larger than that, best minimum of 20mm.
 We suggest you hand wind the thread through the eyelet before you use your drill to screw them into the ground. (see our video) This helps prevent the thread grabbing the eyelet and wrapping the tarp/ground sheet around the drill.

 The same with removing them….. (see our video) When you have wound the GroundGrabba Pro out of the ground close to where the thread is about to come out of the ground you should stop using the drill and then unwind the rest by hand.

-The SandGrabba Lite is not designed to screw through eyelets.
+The GroundGrabba Lite is not designed to screw through eyelets.

 The GroundGrabba Pro’s work in conjunction with the HexHook Pro which slots over the hex head and then slide it under the hex head using its key hole design.
 Once the HexHook is slid in place you can then loop your ropes or springs onto the hook section.

-We have designed our products for camping and not for emergency use.
+We have designed our GroundGrabba Pro, Lite and Junior products for camping/general use and not for emergency use.

 However should an emergency situation arise and I needed to use anything at my disposal I would certainly not rule out the use the GroundGrabba Pro’s if need be remembering to take all necessary safety precautions to reduce risk of harm should something break or snap under tension.
 Camping gear can be replaced, people can’t.
 Always be safe.